citsmartdocs/docs/pt-br/docs/citsmart-platform-9/processes/change/use/register-change.md

 ### Ação do fluxo

-é possível aprovar ou rejeitar uma mudança dentro do cadastro de mudança, através do campo ação de fluxo.
+É possível aprovar ou rejeitar uma mudança dentro do cadastro de mudança, através do campo ação de fluxo.
 As ações de fluxo são informadas no desenho de fluxo.

 ### Planejamento